 On the other end of the spectrum, buying the most expensive paint booth on the market is not necessarily the best decision.
 A salesperson isn’t likely to fight you on it, but you may not need the booth with all the bells and whistles included.
 Chances are, you just need a booth with the right bell and/or whistle.

 Top-of-the-line paint booths are packed full of features designed for high-production shops.
-But just as there is good reason a collision center would be interested in a premium airflow system option on a higher-end booth, there are legitimate reasons why a shop may not need options like a four-wing entry door, dual-skin insulated panels and a sidewall observation window.
+But just as there is a good reason a collision center would be interested in a premium airflow system option on a higher-end booth, there are legitimate reasons why a shop may not need options like a four-wing entry door, dual-skin insulated panels and a sidewall observation window.

-By simply selecting the most expensive booth on the market, you are shorting yourself the opportunity to optimize the paint booth for your own shop’s needs, while taking into account shop space and output.
-Having options provides shop owners a lot of flexibility in creating the perfect booth for their operation.
-For some, this may mean an economy-level booth with some added options, while another may be best suited to a more premium booth with nothing added on.
+By simply selecting the most expensive paint booth on the market, you are shorting yourself the opportunity to optimize the paint booth for your own shop’s needs, while taking into account shop space and output.
+Having options provides shop owners with a lot of flexibility in creating the perfect booth for their operation.
+For some, this may mean an economy-level booth with some added options, while another may be best suited to a more premium paint booth with nothing added on.

 DO: Buy a Quality Paint Booth

-The truth is that even a no-frills paint booth will perform leaps and bounds better than a homemade or used booth.
+The truth is that even a no-frills paint booth will perform leaps and bounds better than a homemade or used spray booth.
 The price tag to make your own booth may be appealing, but it comes at the cost of putting the health and safety of yourself and your employees in jeopardy.
 A used paint booth may then sound like the best of both worlds — you get an actual booth for a much lower price.
 The reality is that the chances that a used booth will be in good condition, have the proper documentation and survive both teardown and reassembly are basically non-existent.
 This means the price will increase significantly, as will the amount of time spent correcting these issues.

 Many paint booth manufacturers, like Global Finishing Solutions, sell through distribution so that businesses have a resource in their area to guide them through the process.
 This ensures you get the right booth, under warranty, and are saved from all of the hassle described above when buying a used one.
 With local representation, shops have a knowledgeable resource to consult on local codes and regulations.
 Many distributors also assist in replacing parts and filters, as well as providing any service needs when it comes to preventative maintenance or booth repairs.
 Working with the experts, whether you are designing a new facility or buying a new booth for your established shop, will ensure you are paying for a paint booth that aligns with your goals and expected shop output, instead of investing in one that won’t turn a profit.